nackjicholson/aiosql/docs/source/defining-sql-queries.rst

 ``$`` Select Value
 ~~~~~~~~~~~~~~~~~~

-The ``$`` operator will execute the query, and only return the first value of the first row of a result set.
+The ``$`` operator will execute the query, and only return the first value of the first row
+of a result set.
 If there are no rows in the result set it returns ``None``.
-This is implemented by returing the first element of the tuple returned by ``cur.fetchone()`` of the underlying driver.
-This is mostly useful for queries returning IDs, COUNTs or other aggregates.
+This is implemented by returing the first element of the tuple returned by ``cur.fetchone()``
+from the underlying driver.
+This is mostly useful for queries returning IDs, COUNTs or
+other aggregates.

 .. code:: sql